Krzysiu-me/Python-Projects/README.md

     To-Do List App

-Perfect for students, self-learners, or anyone wanting to build confidence with Python through practical coding exercises.
+These projects are perfect for students, self-learners, or anyone looking to build confidence and practical skills with Python through hands-on coding exercises.